The Alliant Family of Schools

 CSFS' programs is the master's in Applied Criminology.
 A bachelor's in Criminal Justice Systems is also offered.

-The California School of Professional Psychology (CSPP) offers graduate programs in Clinical Psychology, Couple and Family Therapy, Organizational Psychology, Clinical Counseling and Clinical Psychopharmacology, with campuses throughout California and international programs in Hong Kong, Tokyo and Mexico.
+The California School of Professional Psychology (CSPP) offers graduate programs in Clinical Psychology, Marital and Family Therapy, Organizational Psychology, Clinical Counseling and Clinical Psychopharmacology, with campuses throughout California and international programs in Hong Kong, Tokyo and Mexico.
 CSPP is a leader in emphasizing applied training in the behavioral sciences.
 All programs provide extensive field training that prepares students to work with diverse client groups in diverse settings.

 The Hufstedler School of Education (HSOE) gives educators the skills they need to truly make a difference, preparing them to teach, lead, and counsel in one of the most diverse educational environments in the country.
 Named for the first United States Secretary of Education, HSOE offers a variety of degree and credential programs: TeachersCHOICE teaching programs, Teaching English to Speakers of Other Languages (TESOL) and the California Teachers of English Learners’ Cross-cultural Language and Academic Development (CLAD) certificate programs, programs in Educational Leadership and in Educational and School Psychology.